404src/exocore/_articles/ccna-summary.md

 UDP (User Datagram Protocol)

 - UDP is not connection-oriented
-  - The sending host does not establish a aconnection with the destination host before seinding data.
+  - The sending host does not establish a connection with the destination host before sending data.
 The data is simply sent.
 - UDP does not provide reliable communication
   - When UDP is used, acknowledgments are not sent for received segments.
 If a segment is lost, UDP has no mechanism to re-transmit it.
 Segments are sent "best-effort".
 - UDP does not provide sequencing.